circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 ### Example of using an executor declared in `config.yml` with matrix jobs.
 {: #example-of-using-an-executor-declared-in-configyml-with-matrix-jobs }
-{:.no_toc}

 The following example declares a Docker executor with a node image, `node-docker`.
 The tag portion of the image string is parameterized with a `version` parameter.
 A `version` parameter is also included in the `test` job so that it can be passed through the job into the executor when the job is called from a workflow.

 When calling the `test` job in the `matrix-tests` workflow, [matrix jobs]({{site.baseurl}}/configuration-reference/#matrix-requires-version-21) are used to run the job multiple times, concurrently, each with a different set of parameters.
-The node application is tested against many versions of Node.js:
+The Node application is tested against many versions of Node.js:

 ```yaml